 - Paper plates, paper cartons, and paper containers with a thin waxy or plastic lining.

-- Paper Towels used for cleaning with chemical cleaning products.
+- Paper Towels are used for cleaning with chemical cleaning products.